-- Peak Continuum Flux Density per Synthesized Beam: The expected flux density per synthesized beam of the source continuum.
-The weakest component that is to be detected should be entered for each source. - Continuum Linear Polarization: The expected degree of linear polarization for the source, expressed as a percentage of the peak continuum flux.
+- Continuum Linear Polarization: The expected degree of linear polarization for the source, expressed as a percentage of the peak continuum flux.
 The polarization of the weakest component should be entered.
 Note that if the polarization percentage is <0.1 per cent, then the OT will issue a validation error as it will not be possible to detect it reliably. - Continuum Circular Polarization: As above except for circular polarization.
 A different limit of 1.8 per cent is applied. - Peak Line Flux Density per Synthesized Beam: The expected peak flux density per synthesized beam of the line emission.
 The weakest component that is to be detected should be entered for each source.
 If the line is seen in absorption against a continuum, enter the depth of the line as a positive quantity. - Line Linear Polarization: The expected degree of linear polarization for the source, expressed as a percentage of the peak line flux.
-The same polarization limit (0.1 per cent) applies as for continuum.

-- Line Circular Polarization: The same as continuum circular polarization, but for spectral lines. - Line Width: The expected line width for the lines in this Science Goal (FWHM).
+The same polarization limit (0.1 per cent) applies as for continuum. - Line Circular Polarization: The same as continuum circular polarization, but for spectral lines. - Line Width: The expected line width for the lines in this Science Goal (FWHM).
 The narrowest line that is to be detected should be entered for each source.
 The line width must be in velocity units.
+This parameter is also shown for VLBI spectral-line observing where it is used to ensure that the line falls within the VLBI spectral window.